ARandomGuy0002/ARandomGuy0002/README.md

 - 👋 Hi, I’m @ARandomGuy0002
 - 👀 I’m interested in bitches
-- 🌱 I’m currently learning viper lineups
+- 🌱 I’m currently learning yoru teleports
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me - you cant